decenomy/DSW/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Ultra Clear Core release.
+The project leader is the release manager for each UltraClear Core release.

 Copyright
 ---------